januardesignbuero/acf-hide-admin-layout/README.md

 # acf-hide-admin-layout
-Hide Admin-only ACF Flexible Layouts from popumenu
+Simple Wordpress-Plugin to hide Admin-only ACF Flexible Layouts from popumenu

 To be completed...